jacksonbrumbaugh/PercentOffTool/README.md

 This setting can be updated by running the Set-PercentOff command

 # First
-Down the module to your desired location
+Download the module to your desired location

 # Second
 Import the module into a PowerShell session